-Full disclosure, we did not contact the customer service team at LendingClub.
-They contacted us.
-Once we created an account, the emails and phone calls started pouring in, so expect some pushy sales people once you create an account.
+Full disclosure, I did not contact the customer service team at LendingClub.
+They contacted me.
+Once I created an account, the emails and phone calls started pouring in, so expect some pushy sales people once you create an account.
 Good news is that they go away quickly if you ignore them.

 Lets be clear, peer to peer lending involves unsecured loans to individuals that, for whatever reason, cannot or are not willing to seek funding through traditional means.
-We're not saying they will not repay the loan.
-We're only suggesting that you consider how they found their way to LendingClub's website?
+I'm not saying they will not repay the loan.
+I'm only suggesting that you consider how they found their way to LendingClub's website?
 1) They've exhausted all the traditional lending options and this is their only choice or 2) they're on the cutting edge of technology and love the idea of by-passing banks.
-We can respect that.
-3) others reasons we haven't considered.
+I can respect that.
+3) others reasons I haven't considered.

 LendingClub's website states historical returns have been between 3-8%.
 That's covering a period of 2008-2017, so that doesn't tell you a whole lot.
 The platform also states that investors with 100 or more investments have positive returns.
 That's not exactly a warm and fuzzy about the quality of loans.
 There's obviously going to be some variation depending on how risky the loan is and how you balance your portfolio.
 If you're looking for quality loans returning around 5%, you should have plenty of options that are low risk.
 If you venture into the 20%+ loans, expect some losses and plan accordingly.

 Is LendingClub a good platform to invest in private loans?